adg18/FIRE273-2019/ASN2.md

 ```

-Running `passwd` will prompt your for your current password, then ask you to enter your new password twice.
-For security, this program doesn't show your your password or even asterisks as you are typing it, so don't worry when nothing shows up.
+Running `passwd` will prompt you for your current password, then ask you to enter your new password twice.
+For security, this program doesn't show your password or even asterisks as you are typing it, so don't worry when nothing shows up.

 Successfully connecting to `tod-compute` and changing your account password so that I cannot login with your old password gets 1/4 points for ASN2.
 If you would like you can go back and edit the TOD-Compute host entry in Termius to save your password so that you do not need to type it in every time you connect.